Deeep095/auto_ml/README.md

-# 🤖 Virtuoso AutoML
+# 🤖 AutoML

-Virtuoso AutoML is a production-grade **Telegram-based AutoML Assistant** that enables users to build and evaluate machine learning models without writing code.
+AutoML is a production-grade **Telegram-based AutoML Assistant** that enables users to build and evaluate machine learning models without writing code.

-Users simply upload a dataset through Telegram, and Virtuoso automatically:
+Users simply upload a dataset through Telegram, and AutoML automatically:

 - 📂 Uploads and manages datasets
 - 📊 Analyzes the data